When to Use Headless Auth

 Call the Available parameters on

 EnsureConnection job with the stored credentials.
-This job runs asynchronously and returns results via webhook.Connections stay open for 1 hour.
+This job runs asynchronously and returns results via webhook.Connections stay open for 10 minutes without receiving another job.

 EnsureConnectionThe unique identifier of the source you want to connect to.
 See the Sources guide for more information.